kuza2010/website/README.md

 # danilin-website.vercel.app

 A personal website built using Vue, Nuxt.js, Chakra UI.
-Used MDX for blogs, Context Api for app theme.
+Used Nuxt content for blogs, Context Api for app theme.
 Feel free to copy and use.

 ## Set up environment variables